davidpallmann/hashnode-backups/ckvof1frr05y44as138egfckt.md

 [Hello, Cloud blog series home](https://davidpallmann.hashnode.dev/hello-cloud)

-*This post was updated on February 16, 2024.*
+*This post was updated on February 16, 2024 to update the AWS console instructions and use .NET 6.*